Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 Week 2:

-Prospect A signed (verbal yes, converted to a contract)
+Prospect A signed (verbal yes → contract)

-Prospect B declined (budget shifted)
+Prospect B declined (budget shift)

-Prospect C moved to proposal
+Prospect C moved to proposal.

-Final outcome:
+Final Outcome:

-Revenue increase: $10K/month ($120K annually)
+Revenue increase: +$10K/month ($120K annually)

-Hours freed: 66 monthly (792 annually)
+Hours freed: 66/month (792 annually)

-Effective rate: $868/hour (up from $464/hour)
+Effective rate: $464/hour → $868/hour

-Three Moves That Make It Work
+Three Moves That Make The Full-Cost Client Protocol Work

-Move 1: The 30-Day Time Audit
+Move 1: 30-Day Time Audit To Measure True Client ROI

 Most founders guess which clients are low-ROI.
 “Client K feels like a lot of work.”
 Feelings aren’t data.